-and the sets $E = \{A_t=\int_0^t\alpha_u \, du \, \;\forall t\in[0,\infty)\}$ and $F = \{A_t=\int_0^t\beta_u \, du \, \;\forall t\in[0,\infty)\}$.
-Then we have $\P[E] = \P[F] = \Pc[F] = 1$, but $\Pc[E] = 1/2$.
+and the sets $E = \{A_t=\int_0^t\alpha_u \,du\ \forall t\in[0,\infty)\}$ and $F = \{A_t=\int_0^t\beta_u \,du\ \forall t\in[0,\infty)\}$.
+Then we have $\P[E] = \P[F] = \P^{\otimes\Pi}[F] = 1$, but $\P^{\otimes\Pi}[E] = 1/2$.

-If we let $K(\omega)$ denote the set obtained by replacing $\alpha$ with $\beta$ in \eqref{3.14}, then we see that $K(\omega)$ is a Lebesgue null set $\P$-almost surely and $\P^{\otimes\Pi}$-almost surely.
-On the other hand, $J(\omega)$ defined by \eqref{3.14} is a Lebesgue null set $\P$-almost surely, but has strictly positive Lebesgue measure with strictly positive $\P^{\otimes\Pi}$-probability.
-In particular, we see that \eqref{3.15} and \eqref{3.16} may not be equivalent in this situation. $\endproof$ } \eex
+If we let $K(\omega)$ denote the set obtained by replacing $\alpha$ with $\beta$ in (\ref{3.14}), then we see that $K(\omega)$ is a Lebesgue-null set $\P$-almost surely and $\P^{\otimes\Pi}$-almost surely.
+On the other hand, $J(\omega)$ defined by (\ref{3.14}) is a Lebesgue-null set $\P$-almost surely, but has strictly positive Lebesgue measure with strictly positive $\P^{\otimes\Pi}$-probability.
+In particular, we see that (\ref{3.15}) and (\ref{3.16}) may not be equivalent in this situation. \end{example}